sccn/sccn.github.io/tutorials/04_Import/Channel_Locations.md

 the file format, the [pop_chanedit.m]() function will attempt to use the filename extension to assess its format.
 Press the button *Read locs help* in the main channel graphic interface window to view the supported formats.
-In the next pop-up window, simply press *OK*.
+In the next pop-up window, simply press *Ok*.

 ![](/assets/images/Chanedit_fileformat_gui.jpg)